Volesti: Volume Approximation and Sampling for Convex Polytopes in R: Package

-The package is available in Comprehensive R Archive Network (CRAN) and is regularly updated with new features and bug-fixes~\citep{volesti}.
-We employ continuous integration for maintainable and testing the \proglang{C++} part of \pkg{volesti}\footnote{\url{https://circleci.com/gh/GeomScale/volume_approximation}}.
-Additionally, there is a separate test suite for the functions of the \proglang{R} package.

-There is a detailed documentation of all the exposed \R\ classes and functions publicly available.
-We maintain a contribution tutorial\footnote{\url{https://github.com/GeomScale/volume_approximation/blob/develop/CONTRIBUTING.md}} to help users and researchers who want to contribute to the development or propose a bug-fix.
+The package \pkg{volesti} combines the efficiency of {C++} and the popularity and usability of {R}.
+The package is using the {eigen} library~\citep{eigenweb} for linear algebra, {lpsolve} library~\citep{lpsolve} for solving linear programs and {boost random} library~\citep{boostrandom} (part of Boost {C++} libraries) for random numbers and distributions.
+All the code development is performed on \href{https://github.com/GeomScale/volume_approximation}{github platform}.
+The package is available in Comprehensive R Archive Network (CRAN) and is regularly updated with new features and bug-fixes.
+We employ \href{https://github.com/GeomScale/volume_approximation/actions}{continuous integration} to test the package on various systems and deploy environments.
+There is a detailed \href{https://cran.rstudio.com/web/packages/volesti/volesti.pdf}{documentation} of all the exposed \R\ classes and functions publicly available.
+We maintain a \href{https://github.com/GeomScale/volume_approximation/blob/develop/CONTRIBUTING.md}{contribution tutorial} to help users and researchers who want to contribute to the development or propose a bug-fix.
 The package is shipped under the \texttt{LGPL-3} license to be open to all the scientific communities.

-We use \pkg{Rcpp}~\citep{Eddelbuettel11} to interface \proglang{C++} with \proglang{R}.
-In particular, we create one \pkg{Rcpp} function for each procedure (such as sampling, volume estimation etc.) and we export it as an \proglang{R} function.
-To export \proglang{C++} classes that represent convex polytopes we use \pkg{Rcpp} modules~\citep{rcppmodules}.
-Currently, the package provides $10$ functions, $4$ exposed classes for convex polytopes and $8$ polytope generators, explained in detail in the following subsections.
+We use \CRANpkg{Rcpp}~\citep{rcpp} to interface {C++} with {R}.
+In particular, we create one \pkg{Rcpp} function for each procedure (such as sampling, volume estimation etc.) and we export it as an {R} function.

+In the following sections we demonstrate the use of \pkg{volesti}.
+The {R} scripts in the following sections use only standard {R} functions, \pkg{volesti}.
+In a single script in Section~\ref{sec:applications} we use \CRANpkg{Rfast} to compute the assets' compound return in a stock market.